bsc-pm/ompss-ee/source/ompss-ee/README.rst

 ---------------------

 All the examples and exercises comes with a makefile (Makefile) configured to compile 3 different versions for each program.
-Each of the binnary file name created by doing make ends with a suffix which determines the version:
+Each of the binary file name created by running make ends with a suffix which determines the version:

  * program-p: performance version